cvat-ai/cvat/site/README.md

     base_URL:<your local directory>/public/

-Next, you can build a website in the "public" folder
+Next, you can build a website in the "public" folder:

     cd <your local directory>/cvat/site/
     hugo